CUITCHE/code-obfuscation/README.md

 # Notice

 - `CO_CONFUSION_CLASS` and `CO_CONFUSION_CATEGORY` is a prerequisite for `CO_CONFUSION_PROPERTY` and `CO_CONFUSION_METHOD`.
 - **COULD NOT** use the code-obfuscation if your code contains runtime code.
-Unless you control it.
+Unless you can control it.

 # License

 The MIT License.

-# TODO:

-- Support @protocol.
-- Class and Method query command.